close

 The new changes include stricter thresholds for acquirers.

-- The new “Above Standard” threshold will be set to 0.3%, down from 0.9% for dispute ratios.
+• The new “Above Standard” threshold will be set to 0.3% for Acquirers dispute ratios.
 This significant reduction means acquirers must be more vigilant in monitoring and managing their transaction processes to stay compliant, and Visa will expect proof of enhanced dispute management.
 Merchants will also need to ensure their operations are efficient and transparent to avoid contributing to their acquirer’s risk of exceeding these thresholds.

-- The minimum requirements for all programs will kick in at 1,000 disputes.
-But these dispute totals will also include non-fraud related reason codes 11,12, and 13 as well as code 10 (fraud).
-Rapid dispute resolution (RDR) and non-fraud CE 3.0 disputes do not count against these requirements.
+• The minimum requirements for all programs will kick in at 1,000 disputes.
+But these dispute totals will also include non-fraud related reason codes 11,12, and 13 as well as TC40 fraud disputes.
+It remains to be seen if disputes resolved using Rapid Dispute Resolution (RDR) will count against these requirements.

 These updates will be phased in over six months following April of 2025.
 Visa plans to provide clear guidelines to help acquirers transition smoothly to the new standards.
 Acquirers and merchants should plan for these changes by reviewing current practices and identifying areas that need improvement to meet the new requirements.